Human-Centered-Robotics-Team/Libfranka-Non-RT-Patch/README.md

 # Libfranka Non RT Patch
 Do you want to run Panda on a Non Real-Time (RT) Kernel?

-Well, this Patch will help you.
+One of the use cases for this would be that Nvidia Drivers can be installed in an Non RT Kernel so that you can run computationally intensive tasks.
+One of the kernels I suggest using is [Liquorix](https://liquorix.net/#install).
+If that's the case then this Patch will help you.

 Download your [Libfranka](https://github.com/frankaemika/libfranka) in your ROS workspace.
 And then download this patch named "PatchFile" from this repo